yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Rare feature"
 	Applicable to: Terrain

-??? example  "Resistant to nukes"
+??? example  "[amount]% chance to be destroyed by nukes"
-	Applicable to: Terrain

-??? example  "Can be destroyed by nukes"
+	Example: "[20]% chance to be destroyed by nukes"

 	Applicable to: Terrain

 ??? example  "Fresh water"